dku-plant-futures/dku-plant-futures.github.io/content/guide/index.md

 For those interested in more unique vegan products, online platforms like Taobao or JD offer a wide range.
-One recommended brand is "Whole Perfect Food" (齐善食品), known for their plant-based products like smoked vegan sausages.
+One recommended brand is "Whole Perfect Food" (齐善食品), known for their plant-based protein products like smoked vegan sausages.

 For Western vegan options like vegan burgers, Beyond Meat burgers are available on JD.
 Additionally, the WeChat mini-app Butler & White and Epermarket offer a range of products,